Flying Solo (novel)

 Flying Solo is a young adult novel written by Ralph Fletcher, first published in 1998 (first edition).

 Plot

-Mr. Fabiano has a substitute teacher who calls in sick on April 28.
-When his class arrives, they discover that their substitute teacher has not shown up.
+On April 28th, Mr. Fabiano, a sixth-grade teacher, is out of school.
+His substitute teacher calls in sick herself.
+Due to an administrative error, another substitute is not called.
+When Mr. Fabiano's class arrives, they discover that their substitute teacher has not arrived.
 The class decides they will not report this to administration and decide to run the classroom by themselves.
 The students follow the instructions left by their teacher, and all goes fairly smoothly.
-However, at the end of the day, during a special assembly when all of the teachers are supposed to come up on stage, the class is discovered when they only had a little time left of the school day.
-At the end of the story, Mr. Fabiano realises that they could run the class by themselves and they go solo.
+The day, spent mostly-unattended, gives the class an opportunity to work out some of their feelings and problems.
+A major issue in the class is the death of one of the students, Tommy, back in October.
+At the end of the school day, there is a special assembly during which all of the teachers are supposed to come up onstage.
+Mr. Fabiano's class is caught when there is no substitute around to go onstage, and they admit to their decision.
+The novel ends with opinions from the students on whether they did the right thing.